ahnwis/ahnwis.github.io/docs/학력 Education.md

 ## English

-I have studied in several different fields at various schools.
+I have studied various subjects at universities in different countries.
-I enjoy exploring and learning new things.
 At present, I am preparing to enter a PhD program in anthropology.

 | Years       | Degree / Program                          | Institution                        | Details                                  |